-The guidelines for eating fish from Collins Lake are based on the chemicals detected in the fish collected for the two monitoring studies described below.
+The guidelines for eating fish from Castaic Lake and Castaic Lagoon are based on the chemicals detected in fish collected for the four monitoring studies described below.
 These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation methods (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
 "Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data were reported.
 "Sampling" or "sampled" refers to the act of collecting fish for chemical analysis.